The Powerful Scoop of Coffee Beans

 As a result, drinking coffee is heavily associated with a lower risk for depression and other negative emotions.
 Take, for example, how your daily cup of coffee can immediately make your day.

-Indeed, coffee is one powerful drink.
+Indeed, coffee is a powerful drink.
 Who would've thought that this bitter yet delicate tasting, with a unique aroma, drink reeks of so many health benefits?
 In fact, with just one glorious sip, you will be fully charged to accomplish your to-do tasks throughout the day as soon as you wake up.

 In line with that, Berkey water filters are the perfect tool for making your daily dose of coffee.
-These portable filters allow you to blend your coffee powder with filtered water.
+These portable filters allow you to blend your coffee with filtered water.

 So, should you add coffee to your routine?
 Despite its many benefits, it depends on your preference, your body's sensitivity to caffeine, and your present health condition.